Living in a conservation area

 - Satellite dishes and other microwave antenna to buildings in locations that would be visible from the highway

-We recommend early discussion with a Conservation Officer through our pre-application service before submitting an application for work in a Conservation Area.
+We recommend ;using our pre-application service before submitting an application for works that require planning permission in a Conservation Area.